 Heating and hot water

 Repair category 1

-Notes It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
-It is assumed that the central heating system has been properly installed and maintained to meet with all relevant regulations, particularly in respect of flue and ventilation requirements.
+Notes The radiators are of an older style.
+It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
+Boilers and central heating systems should be tested and serviced by a Gas Saferegistered engineer on an annual basis to ensure their safe and efficient operation.